comharris/readme/docs/README.md

 This is my README page.
 Sometimes when you download a package of software it comes with a file called "README", which explains the contents of the package.

-I've created a README file for myself, to help share a bit about me, including my own perception of how I think and how I behave.
+I've created a README file for myself, to share a bit about me, including my own perception of how I think and how I behave.

-If you and I are planning to meet, either socially, professionally or both, this page is a way to understand a bit more about me, if you are interested.
+If you and I are planning to meet, either socially, professionally or both, I hope this page provides some context on me ahead of our discussion.

 It's not an exhaustive list--for example, I leave out family here, as not everyone is comfortable being discussed on the internet--it's what I hope will be helpful to get to know me before or after we meet.